MAGICS-LAB/OutEffHop/README.md

       $ python -m pip install -r /your_path/OutEffHop/OutEffHop/requirements.txt
     ```

-    b.
-For the experiment in paper section 4.1 about STanHop :
+2. For the experiment in paper section 4.1 about STanHop :
       ```bash
       $ conda create -n STHM python==3.8